At Risk Cultural Heritage

 Sandsfoot Castle reconstructed in 3D using drone images and 3DF Zephyr

 After creating the mesh and deriving ortho mosaic and DEM the files were imported into our favourite GIS tool – Global Mapper – for further analysis.
+A step forwards in the documentation of an at risk cultural heritage site.

 Layers